Walk 13 – Moulton

 The walk includes both this bridge (the climb is surprisingly steep) and an easier pedestrian version just along the river.

-The whole circuit will take two hours without stopping and starts with a flat section alongside the river, which is often hidden, climbs up the hill to Gazeley, then travels along a ridge before dropping back to Moulton.
-Refreshments and seats can be found half way round in Gazeley.
+The whole circuit, shown on OS Explorer Map 210 Newmarket & Haverhill, will take two hours without stopping.
+Start with a flat section alongside the river, which is often hidden, climb the hill to Gazeley, then travel along a ridge before dropping back to Moulton.
+Seats can be found half way round in Gazeley and just above Moulton church.

-Go through the gate to the recreation area.
-Bear half left and go through another gate to leave the recreation area.
-Continue ahead to follow the track beside attractive cottages until reaching the river.
-Turn right and accompany the river until reaching the second bridge, an old flint pedestrian version.
+Go through the gate to the right of the Hall into the playing fields.
+Bear half left, avoiding the swings, and go through another gate to leave the recreation area.
+Continue ahead to follow the track beside attractive cottages until reaching the river (more of a brook really).
+Turn right and accompany the water until reaching the second bridge, an old flint pedestrian version.
 Cross this and then follow the river which is now on your right.
-Pass the ford, the gate to the church and continue in the same direction through a small wood, along the edge of a field, to eventually find a track which passes the water treatment works.
+Pass the ford, the gate to the church and continue in the same direction into a wooded area.

 The Wickhambrook W.I.
 Walking Group meets every Wednesday morning at 10am starting from the MSC car park for walks in the village or slightly further afield.
 We walk for about two hours and cover about five miles, depending on how much chatting is taking place.
 There are usually six of us, although we have had a dozen occasionally, dogs are welcome too.